Denperidge-Redpencil/divio-docs-parser/README.md

 On a basic level, this repo will only need a list of git url's!

-- Any input structure: this script will scan your entire repository for .md files
+- Any input structure: this script will scan your entire repository for .md files.
+For example:
     - If you have a how-to section in your README, that'll get extracted and put in the right spot
     - Or, if you have an how-to.md file, it'll get added in its entirety!
 - Any output structure: this script generates a simple markdown tree.
 Nothing proprietary, no vendor-lockin.
 It can be generated from GitHub Actions and put into a Jekyll pages site just as easily as it is run from a Raspberry Pi and used to render the contents of an Ember application.